EEO - Discrimination: Alaska

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Thomas M. Daniel, Perkins Coie LLP

-- The Alaska Human Rights Act prohibits discrimination against any employee or job applicant on the basis of race, religion, color, national origin, age, sex, physical or mental disability, and marital status, changes in marital status, pregnancy, or parenthood.
+- The Alaska Human Rights Act prohibits discrimination against any employee or job applicant on the basis of race, religion, color, national origin, age, sex, physical or mental disability, marital status, changes in marital status, pregnancy or parenthood.
 See Discrimination Under the Alaska Human Rights Act.

 - Employees who believe they have been discriminated against can file a complaint with the Alaska State Commission for Human Rights or they can file suit directly in court.
 See Remedies.